 Begin your journey at the Hendersonville Visitor Center, located at 201 S Main St. There you can pick up a map of Downtown Hendersonville, which centers on a 7-block stretch running from W Allen St north to 7th Ave.

 Some of the buildings in this downtown area date back to the 1800s, with the Henderson County Courthouse completed in 1905 and completely renovated in 2008.
 Historic Downtown Hendersonville was entered on the National Register of Historic Places in 1988.

 Shaded benches and sunny restaurant patios offer options for those who want to soak in the scenery for a while, or you can peruse the area’s many antique stores, clothing boutiques, museums, and galleries.

-But to really get a feel for the town, we recommend starting at the museum located inside the Historic Henderson County Courthouse, just two blocks down from the Visitor Center.
+But to really get a feel for the towns vibe, we recommend starting at the museum located inside the Historic Henderson County Courthouse, just two blocks down from the Visitor Center.

-Located inside the old Courthouse, the Henderson County Heritage Museum is impressively comprehensive for a small-town historical museum.
-And it’s currently being expanded with new exhibits for 2021!
+Located inside the old Courthouse, the Henderson County Heritage Museum is impressively comprehensive for a small town historical museum.
+It was expanded considerably with new exhibits back in 2021.

-It starts with the “The Coming of the Railroad” exhibit, which pays tribute to the nation’s steepest standard-gauge mainline railroad that launched the area’s Golden Age.
+The tour starts with the “The Coming of the Railroad” exhibit, which pays tribute to the nation’s steepest standard-gauge mainline railroad, which launched the area’s Golden Age.

-There’s also a small exhibit on the area’s Cherokee Indian population, a much larger one on America’s military history, a tribute to Henderson County’s Summer Camp tradition, and a “Life Along the Ridge” exhibit on the history of the area’s mountain communities.
+There’s also a small exhibit on the area’s Cherokee Indian population, a larger one on America’s military history, and a “Life Along the Ridge” exhibit on the history of the area’s mountain communities.